yuanweixin/lexim/README.md

 You can run `nimble install` if you are hacking this lib and need to test out changes to `lexe`.

-You can run `nimble test` to run the tests.
+You can run `nimble runtests` to run the tests.

 # usage